Geoffrey C. Ward: Youth

 Ward was born in Newark, Ohio, and is a graduate of Oberlin College (1962), where he majored in art.
 He had initially planned to be a painter.
-His father was F. Champion Ward, educator and a Vice-President of the Ford Foundation.
+His father was F. Champion Ward, educator and a vice-president of the Ford Foundation.
 Ward spent some of his boyhood years in India.
-Ward's great-grandfather was Ferdinand Ward, a 19th-century swindler whose ponzi scheme lead to a financial crash which bankrupted many investors, including Ulysses S. Grant and Thomas Nast.
+Ward's great-grandfather was Ferdinand Ward, a 19th-century swindler whose ponzi scheme led to a financial crash which bankrupted many investors, including Ulysses S. Grant and Thomas Nast.
 Ward wrote a book about the story of his great-grandfather, A Disposition to be Rich, in 2012.

 Career

 Early career

-Ward was the founding editor of Audience Magazine (1970-1973) and the editor of American Heritage Magazine (1977-1982).
+Ward was the founding editor of Audience Magazine (1970–1973) and the editor of American Heritage Magazine (1977–1982).
 His 1989 biography of Franklin D. Roosevelt, A First-class Temperament: the Emergence of Franklin Roosevelt, won the National Book Critics Circle Award and the Francis Parkman Prize of the Society of American Historians and was a finalist for the Pulitzer Prize.

 Later career

+Ward has been a long-time collaborator of American documentary filmmaker Ken Burns.
+Ward wrote the script for the Ken Burns series, The American Revolution to be shown on PBS for six consecutive days at 8:00 PM, November 16-21, 2025.
+PBS has an "inside look" at the TV series online.